 We have released two reports commissioned on the Wood Buffalo wildfire.
 The reviews examined the government’s support for the prevention, preparedness, response, stabilization and recovery around the wildfire.
 The reviews were led by KPMG and MNP and are standard practice after major disasters.

-- KPMG Report: May 2016 Wood Buffalo Wildfire Post-Incident Assessment Report (2 MB)
+- KPMG Report: May 2016 Wood Buffalo Wildfire Post-Incident Assessment Report (PDF, 2 MB)

-- Government response to KPMG recommendations (0.6 MB)
+- Government response to KPMG recommendations (PDF, 0.6 MB)

-- Government response to MNP recommendations (0.4 MB)
+- Government response to MNP recommendations (PDF, 0.4 MB)

 This review looked at Agriculture and Forestry's wildfire preparation and readiness up to May 31, 2016, and the ministry's steps taken to respond to the Horse River wildfire.